"Occupational therapy is about finding what is meaningful to a person and putting that at the centre of your practice."

-All of the jobs I have done have had care at their heart, so I knew that I wanted a career that gave me the opportunity to engage with people in my community and beyond.
+All of the jobs I’ve previously had involved caring for others so I knew that I wanted a career that gave me the opportunity to engage with people in my community and beyond.

-This led me into working as a support worker in residential care for vulnerable young adults with a diagnosis of autism, learning disabilities and/or mental health conditions.
-I really developed my passion for providing all round care for people which aided both their mental and physical health and recognised the importance of choice, valued social roles and activity.
-I knew that I wanted to continue to provide this kind of holistic care so a career in occupational therapy really stood out to me.
+This led to working as a healthcare support worker in residential care for vulnerable young adults with autism, learning disabilities or mental health conditions.
+I really developed my passion for providing care for people which aided both their mental and physical health and recognised the importance of choice, valued social roles and activities.
+I knew that I wanted to continue to provide this kind of holistic care, so a career in occupational therapy really stood out to me.

-As an occupational therapy student you get the opportunity to do a wide range of placements in various different settings.
-This is where you really get to hone your skills, develop as a professional and learn on the job.
-This is combined with interactive and engaging lectures and workshops during university hours, this includes problem based learning which proves super helpful on placement when you are applying your knowledge in a practical setting.
+As an occupational therapy student, you do a wide range of placements in various different settings.
+This is where you get to hone your skills, develop as a professional and learn on the job.
+Along with the placements, there are interactive and engaging lectures and workshops at university.
+These lectures include problem-based learning which proves super helpful on placements when you need to apply your knowledge in a practical setting.

-It’s definitely challenging which I see as a massive positive!
-You have to use creative problem solving in all of the work that you do, which I think I thrive on and it makes the work really worthwhile.
+I love that I get to work with a lot of different people and collaborate to find the best solution for a patient.
+Occupational therapy is definitely challenging, but I see this as a massive positive!
+You have to use creative problem solving across all of the work and it makes it really worthwhile.

-At the moment I’m looking forward to my next placement!
-I’m also working on a group dissertation to research the experiences of shared activities between support workers and people with a learning disability who live in residential homes.
+At the moment, I’m looking forward to my next placement.
+I’m also working on a group dissertation researching the experiences of shared activities between support workers and people with learning disabilities who live in residential homes.
 We hope to learn more about how we can improve the lives of these individuals and highlight the importance of support staff.